priyank-p/reminder-app/docs/tools.md

 expects `npx` to be installed, it comes bundled with `npm` since v5.2.x+ if you don't have `npx`, install it using `npm i -g npx`.

+  - `tools/check-migration-version`: checks if `MIGRATION_VERSION` version was bumped
+  when the migration files were changed.
   - `tools/dev-server`: runs the dev-server.
   - `tools/migration-status.js`: exports a `Boolean` that indicated weather migrations are needed to be performed or not.